 These animal-themed games make it fun to learn about animals' characteristics and habitats.
-Students can even create their own new species!
+You can even create your own new species!

 Switch Zoo - Make New Animals

 Visitors to this unique zoo make their own new creatures by switching the animals' heads, legs and tails.
-While students play, they can read facts about each of the animals that comprise their new beast.
-Visit our lesson plans section for classroom ideas.
+While you play, you can read facts about the animals that make up your new beast.

 Learn how to make new animals in Switch Zoo by taking the Guided Tour: Make New Animals.
 It's a hands-on, step-by-step guide so you will make animals while you learn!

-You can also click the How To button on the fence to open the hidden How to Play panel and find out about everything you can do in the zoo.
+You can also click the How To button on the fence in the game to open the How to Play panel and find out about everything you can do in the zoo.

 Feeding Time at Switch Zoo